 Create an open line of communication with mentees by organizing a group chat.

-Meet with mentee group at least once a month.
+Meet with the mentee group at least once a month.

 Answer questions that mentees may have about the Mahanaim community.

 Provide tips and advice to mentees based on personal experiences.

 Point mentees in the right direction to best utilize Mahanaim’s campus, resources, and services.